fenfisdi/cdslib/README.md

 ## History

 This projects began as a voluntary initiative from some members of the Fundamentals and Teaching of Physics and Dynamical Systems Group (FEnFiSDi) from Universidad de Antioquia (UdeA) in March 2020 to bring our technical and theoretical skills on natural systems modelling to the emerging sanitary thread posed by the COVID-19 pandemic.
-After joining forces with the Epidemiology Group of UdeA and recruiting more members of orur research group, we begin a new face with funding from the National Ministry of Science and Technology and the National Learning Service.
+After joining forces with the Epidemiology Group of UdeA and recruiting more members of orur research group, we begin a new phase with funding from the National Ministry of Science and Technology and the National Learning Service.

 ### Why open source?